SiddhantUke/BEHIND-GENAI-CORE-CONCEPT-/README.md

 - How the text is split: by list of characters.
 - How the chunk size is measured: by number of characters.

+#### How to split by character-Character Text Splitter
+This is the simplest method.
+This splits based on a given character sequence, which defaults to "\n\n".
+Chunk length is measured by number of characters.

+1. How the text is split: by single character separator.
+2. How the chunk size is measured: by number of characters.